 - The Swiss Confederation, on the basis of a bilateral agreement to be concluded with that country;

-- Countries candidate to EU membership (Iceland, Montenegro, Serbia, Turkey and Former Yugoslav Republic of Macedonia);
+- Countries candidate to EU membership (Montenegro, Serbia, Former Yugoslav Republic of Macedonia).

-- Countries covered by the European Neighbourhood Policy provided agreements have been signed by those countries for the participation in the programme: Georgia, Moldova and Ukraine, Israel*.
+- Countries covered by the European Neighbourhood Policy provided agreements have been signed by those countries for the participation in the programme: Georgia, Moldova, Ukraine, Tunisia*.